aktharhussain911/Akthar_BED_LabSpringMVC1/README.md

 2. Insert new records into the table.
 3. Update an existing record in the table.
 4. Delete existing records from the table.

+Note: Please change the username and password in application.properties as per your MySQL username and password